Alfred Hershey: Later years and death

 In 1962, Hershey was named director of the Department of Genetics, a position he held until his retirement in 1970.
-He would live on the grounds of Cold Spring Harbor Laboratory (CSHL) for the rest of his life.
+He would live on the grounds of Cold Spring Harbor Laboratory for the rest of his life.

 Hershey's work with bacteriophage would earn him a share of the 1969 Nobel Prize in Physiology or Medicine with Delbrück and Luria, "for their discoveries concerning the replication mechanism and the genetic structure of viruses."

 Although officially retired from scientific research, Hershey would continue to pursue new projects.
 In 1971, he edited The Bacteriophage λ, an extensive volume on the subject, published by CSHL Press that same year.
 In 1981, Hershey became a founding member of the World Cultural Council.

 Hershey died from congestive heart failure on May 22, 1997 at his home in Laurel Hollow, New York.
 He was 88 years old.
 At the time, he was survived by his wife Harriet Davidson (1918–2000) and their only child, Peter Manning Hershey (1956–1999).

 Following his death, Frank Stahl, a member of The Phage Group, wrote: "The Phage Church, as we were sometimes called (see Phage group), was led by the Trinity of Delbrück, Luria, and Hershey.
 Delbrück's status as founder and his ex cathedra manner made him the pope, of course, and Luria was the hard-working, socially sensitive priest-confessor.
 And Al (Hershey) was the saint."